LucasDelfino92/morrowindsharp/setup.md

 Your **Morrowind root folder** contains the game’s executable (Morrowind.exe), the game’s launcher (Morrowind Launcher.exe) and the game’s .ini file (Morrowind.ini).
 Certain mods require you to modify values from the .ini, but those are in the minority.

 One thing many Morrowind players who bought their game through online stores such as GOG or Steam are not aware of is that the game originally shipped with a map detailing most of the major locations.
-In a game where no quest markers are available, this is particularly useful information. [**You can download a JPG copy of the map from here.**](https://www.mediafire.com/view/fspx84p8ngg3eur/Morrowind_Game_of_the_Year_Map.jpg/file) If anyone has a higher resolution copy of the map, please send me a link so I can host it here.
+In a game where no quest markers are available, this is particularly useful information.
+[You can download a JPG copy of the map from here.](https://www.mediafire.com/view/fspx84p8ngg3eur/Morrowind_Game_of_the_Year_Map.jpg/file) If anyone has a higher resolution copy of the map, please send me a link so I can host it here.

 ### A NOTE ON THE OFFICIAL PLUGINS

-Bethesda released a number of official plugins for Morrowind, which already come with the Morrowind: Game of the Year Edition available from GOG. [**You can read about the official plugins here.**](https://en.uesp.net/wiki/Morrowind:Plugins).
+Bethesda released a number of official plugins for Morrowind, which already come with the Morrowind: Game of the Year Edition available from GOG.
+[You can read about the official plugins here.](https://en.uesp.net/wiki/Morrowind:Plugins).

-My personal stance, and the one which this guide follows, is: don't bother with them.
-I recommend you remove the following plugins from your **Morrowind\Data Files** folder:
+My personal stance, and the one which this guide follows, is "don't bother with them".
+For all intents and purposes, they are amateur mods made under an official banner.
+Near all of them are mods I wouldn't personally recommend myself, with the possible exception being the bcsounds plugin.
+Thus, I recommend you remove the following plugins from your **Morrowind\Data Files** folder:

 - adamantiumarmor.esp
 - AreaEffectArrows.esp